What Do Surveyor Do?

-In 2016, there was an estimated number of 44,800 jobs in the United States for Surveyor.
+There were about 44,800 jobs for Surveyor in 2016 (in the United States).
 New jobs are being produced at a rate of 11.2% which is above the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Surveyor by 2026.
-Due to new job openings and attrition, there will be an average of 3,800 job openings in this field each year.
+The BLS estimates 3,800 yearly job openings in this field.

 The states with the most job growth for Surveyor are Utah, Florida, and North Dakota.
 Watch out if you plan on working in Vermont, Washington, or Maine.
 These states have the worst job growth for this type of profession.

 Surveyors make between $35,160 and $102,220 a year.